 Dog Breeds Most Susceptible to Winter Allergies

-Allergies can affect any dog breed, but some breeds are more susceptible to skin related allergies.
-These breeds include:
+Allergies can affect any dog and breed of any age and gender.
+However, some breeds are more susceptible to skin related winter allergies:

 - American bulldogs